 - Always sift the flour and all the other dry ingredients in the recipe.
 In this way, you eliminate any lumps and incorporate more air that will help to get a nice rise of the loaf.

 - Add the flour last in your batter.
 As soon as the flour comes in contact with the liquids it develops gluten.
 And the more you mix the ingredients the more gluten you develop.
-The end result will be a dense and "gummy", (read: "hard to swallow") crumb.
+The end result will be a dense (read: "hard to swallow") crumb.

 - In some cases, to increase the softness, just add a starch (corn starch, potato starch, or rice flour).